giusguerrini/xwterm/README.md

 - "wsEndpoint": the server endpoint in the form *host:port*,
 - "wsDataTag": the JSON field for characters in both directions,
 - "wsSizeTag": the JSON field containing the screen size,
-- "wsSizeData": the format of scren sie string, as n "config" HTTP parameter described above.
+- "wsSizeData": the format of scren sie string, as in "config" HTTP parameter described above.

 ### Dummy protocol
 This is a pseudo-protocol that just sends back to the terminal the data it receives.